wizcamp/wizcamp-realms-demo/session-guides/SESSION-02.md

 > 💡 **Parent-to-Child Data Flow**
 >
 > **Props** let parent components pass data to child components — just like function parameters.
 This makes your components flexible and reusable.
-The `{ text }` syntax is called **destructuring** — it pulls out just the values you need from the **props** object, keeping your code clean and readable.
+SplashScreen (the parent) passes `text="Start Adventure"` down to GameButton (the child), which receives it and displays it.

 <a id="adding-click-functionality"></a>